 Knee Pain and Hamstring Strain

-John has been relatively injury free but was first introduced to me at Core Concepts by his wife in 2017 when he experienced knee pain while running.
-After a thorough assessment and taking a detailed history of his lifestyle, it was determined that the knee pain was related to a a knee ligament surgery that John had in his twenties.
+John has been relatively injury-free but was first introduced to me at Core Concepts by his wife in 2017 when he experienced knee pain while running.
+After a thorough assessment and taking a detailed history of his lifestyle, it was determined that the knee pain was related to a knee ligament surgery that John had in his twenties.
 The pain was causing him discomfort while running and he was aiming to complete a triathlon at that time.
-With the goal being pain free running, I developed a treatment plan that would help him to achieve his goal.
+Our physiotherapist developed a treatment plan that would help him to achieve his goal of pain-free running.

-Subsequently in mid 2018, John sustained a hamstring strain and came back to see me again.
-After assessment, it was concluded that the hamstring injury was likely due to 2 factors.
-The Overuse of the hamstrings as a result of compensation for the weak knee, coupled with the increased intensity of his running volume as he was training for an upcoming race.
+Subsequently in mid-2018, John sustained a hamstring strain and came back to see me again.
+After an assessment, it was concluded that the hamstring injury was likely due to 2 factors.
+The overuse of the hamstrings as a result of compensation for the weak knee, coupled with the increased intensity of his running volume as he was training for an upcoming race.

 John managed to complete the race that he was training for and in October 2018, as he was preparing for Standard Chartered Singapore Marathon 2018, he came in with a pain in his left Achilles.
-This was due to tight calf muscles that was related to the strained hamstrings as well.
-John’s running technique was overworking his hamstrings and calf muscles, resulting in Achilles pain as the calf muscles and achilles heel is one continuous structure.
+This was due to tight calf muscles that were related to the strained hamstrings as well.
+John’s running technique was overworking his hamstrings and calf muscles, resulting in achilles pain as the calf muscles and achilles heel is one continuous structure.
 My short term plan was to help John reduce the swelling and gradually stretch and strengthen the calf muscles.
-John made a swift recovery and was able to complete the SCSM 2018 just one month after.
+John made a swift recovery and was able to complete the Standard Chartered Singapore Marathon 2018 just one month after.